intel/FdtBusPkg/Docs/DtInterruptProtocol.md

 and disable the interrupt.
 The actual interrupt configuration is entirely opaque, being specific to the interrupt controller implementation itself, and is passed via a DT property blob.

+### Interrupt Handler

+Interrupt completion (aka EOI, end-of-interrupt) is done automatically after the handler completes.

 ### `EFI_DT_INTERRUPT_PROTOCOL.RegisterInterrupt()`

 #### Description

 Registers an interrupt handler for an interrupt source.
-On success, populates `Cookie` with a value uniquely identifying the interrupt source.
+On success, populates `*Cookie` with a value uniquely identifying the interrupt source.

 An `EFI_DT_INTERRUPT_PROTOCOL` implementation is only required to support one outstanding registered interrupt.